Tight Robustness Certificates and Wasserstein Distributional Attacks for Deep Neural Networks

-Existing point-wise attacks such as FGSM \citep{goodfellow2014explaining}, DeepFool \citep{moosavidezfooli2016deepfool}, AA \citep{croce2020reliable}, AAA \citep{liu2022practical}, keep the adversarial distribution supported on exactly \(N\) points, where each point $X^{(i)}_{\operatorname{adv}}$ is perturbed to be precisely on the boundary of the \(\epsilon\)-ball centered at \(X^{(i)}\).
-To address this issue, we propose a novel method called \emph{Wasserstein Distributional Attack (WDA)}.
-At a high level, WDA constructs an adversarial distribution, \(\mathbb{P}_{\mathrm{adv}}\), supported on a set of \(2N\) points.
-This set comprises of \(N\) original empirical samples \(X^{(i)}\) and \(N\) corresponding adversarial points \(X^{(i)}_{\mathrm{adv}}\), each perturbed to an \(r\)-norm distance \(\kappa\epsilon\) from \(X^{(i)}\) using the first-order, margin-aligned directions predicted by Theorems~\ref{thm:main-ReLU}–\ref{thm:main-smooth}, for some \(\kappa\geq 1\).
-In other words,
+Existing point-wise attacks such as FGSM \citep{goodfellow2014explaining}, DeepFool \citep{moosavidezfooli2016deepfool}, AA \citep{croce2020reliable}, AAA \citep{liu2022practical}, keep the adversarial distribution supported on exactly $N$ points, where each point $X^{(i)}_{\operatorname{adv}}$ is perturbed to be precisely on the boundary of the $\epsilon$-ball centred at $X^{(i)}$.
+To address this issue, we propose a novel method called \emph{Wasserstein Distributional Attacks} which constructs an adversarial distribution $\mathbb{P}_{\mathrm{adv}}$, supported on a set of $2N$ label-preserving points

+where $\kappa_i\ge 1$.
+(See Figure~\ref{fig:inclusion_and_attack}.)
+This $2N$-support consists of $N$ original empirical samples $X^{(i)}$ and $N$ corresponding adversarial points $X^{(i)}_{\mathrm{adv}}$, each perturbed using the first-order, margin-aligned directions predicted by \cref{thm:main-ReLU,thm:main-smooth}.